kanisterio/kanister/docs/architecture.rst

 RepositoryServers
 -----------------

-RepositoryServer CR is required by kanister controller to start a Kopia repository server.
-The CR has list of parameters to configure Kopia repository server.
+RepositoryServer CR is required by the repository server controller to start a Kopia repository server.
+The CR has a list of parameters to configure the Kopia repository server.

 .. note::
     Secrets referenced in the CR should be created in the format referenced